All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-\begin{example} Our running examples will be provided by metric spaces.
-Consider a language $L$ containing binary relations $\rel{}{1}$, $\rel{}{2}$, $\rel{}{3}$, and $\rel{}{4}$ which we interpret as distances.
+\begin{example}[Metric spaces with distances $1$, $2$, $3$, and $4$] Consider a language $L$ containing binary relations $\rel{}{1}$, $\rel{}{2}$, $\rel{}{3}$, and $\rel{}{4}$ which we understand as distances.
 Let $\mathcal R$ be the class of all irreducible finite structures where all four relations are symmetric, irreflexive and every pair of distinct vertices is in precisely one of relations $\rel{}{1}$, $\rel{}{2}$, $\rel{}{3}$, or $\rel{}{4}$ ($\mathcal R$ may be viewed a class of 4-edge-coloured complete graphs).
-Let $\mathcal K$ be a subclass of $\mathcal R$ of those structures satisfying the triangle inequality ($\mathcal K$ is the class of finite metric spaces with distances 1, 2, 3, and 4).
-Every structure $\str{C}$ which has a completion to some $\str{C}_0\in \mathcal R$ (and thus all relations are symmetric and irreflexive and every pair of distinct vertices is in at most one relation) can be completed to a metric space if and only if it contains no non-metric triangles (i.e. a triangle with distances 1--1--3, 1--1--4 or 1--2--4) and no 4-cycle with distances 1--1--1--4.
-It follows that $\mathcal K$ is a locally finite subclass of $\mathcal R$ and for every $\str{C}_0 \in \mathcal R$ we can put $n(\str{C}_0) = 4$.
+Let $\mathcal K$ be a subclass of $\mathcal R$ consisting of those structures satisfying the triangle inequality (\ie{}\ $\mathcal K$ is the class of finite metric spaces with distances 1, 2, 3, and 4).

+It is not hard to verify that $L$-structure $\str{C}$ which has a completion to some $\str{C}_0\in \mathcal R$ (that is, all relations are symmetric and irreflexive and every pair of distinct vertices is in at most one relation) can be completed to a metric space if and only if it contains no non-metric triangles (\ie{}\ triangles with distances 1--1--3, 1--1--4 or 1--2--4) and no 4-cycle with distances 1--1--1--4, see Figure~\ref{fig:4cycles}.
+(We prove a generalisation of this fact in Proposition~\ref{prop:sauer1}.)